'Pre' self contains one's possibility yet to

 universe could eventually be

-known, that which preceded its beginning was undoubtedly unknowable, because our current
+known, that which preceded its beginning is undoubtedly unknowable, because our current

-reality sufficiently obscured the specifics by which it might otherwise be known."
+reality sufficiently obscures the specifics by which it might otherwise be known."

 By qualifying the origin of the universe as an unknowable, Hawking inadvertently